 - While the cake cools, make the glaze.
 Melt the butter in a small saucepan.
 Add the water and sugar and bring to a boil.
 Turn the heat down to medium-low and simmer, stirring frequently, for about 5 minutes, or until slightly thickened.
 Remove from the heat and stir in the rum.

-- Using a toothpick, poke holes all over the bottom of the cake about 1/2-inch apart (you will feel like you are butchering the cake; don't worry, it will be fine).
-Brush or spoon half of the glaze over the cake and let it soak in.
+- Using a toothpick or thin skewer, poke holes all over the bottom of the cake about 1/2-inch apart, going about 3/4 of the way down (you will feel like you are butchering the cake; don't worry, it will be fine).
+Brush half of the glaze over the cake and let it soak in.
 If the glaze pools on the surface, poke more holes to help it sink in.
-Invert the cake onto the rack and use the toothpick to poke more holes all over the top.
+Invert the cake onto the rack.
 For easy clean-up, slide a piece of foil or parchment under the rack.
 Gradually brush the remaining glaze evenly over the top and sides of the cake, letting it soak in as you go.
 (Go slowly so that the glaze gets absorbed, rather than drips off the sides.)
-Let sit for at least one hour before serving.
+Let sit for at least one hour before carefully transferring the cake to a platter for serving.
+Dust the top of the cake with confectioners' sugar, if desired.